gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ### Shaft Gear Installation Steps

-The tools and parts needed to install the shaft gear include: a regular tipped screwdriver, super glue, motor shaft 10-toothed gear, and DC brushed toy motor.
+The tools and parts needed to install the shaft gear include: a regular tipped screwdriver, super glue, `digit-gear10.stl`, and DC brushed toy motor.

 1. Add a drop of super glue to attach the shaft gear.
 Note the shaft gear is 10mm high and the hole is 5mm.
 ![shaftstep1](../img/motor-shaft-gear/2-motor-shaft-gear.webp)